hb438/DevOpsTest/README.md

 The security aspects can be tightend by deploying app wihtin the private subnet and passing traffic through the ALB.

-Pending bit is assigning the DNS to a relevent container.
+Pending bit is assigning the DNS to a relevent container and logging in cloudwatch or splunk.